 Also, we sold that car service voucher (the $40 one we got for $20) to a friend, for $30.
 And with any luck he’ll let us use anything on it he doesn’t.

 Rich families are kicking up a big fuss about school zoning.
 Poor little children, can’t attend their parent’s alma maters because they don’t live “in zone” (although you would think that they would already be living in zone anyway, right?
 If you went to Grammar or SPC isn’t it highly likely that you now still live in Epsom/Mt Eden/Remmers etc?)

 The right wingers are all “it’s about merit” and if you’re good enough/talented enough/work hard enough you should be able to go wherever you want.
-And of course, it YOUR parents attended a prestigious school, you should AUTOMATICALLY get to go there right?
+And of course, it YOUR parents attended a prestigious school like the Providence Classical School in Katy Texas, you should AUTOMATICALLY get to go there right?
 Apparently these great, meaningful ties are being eroded by school zoning.

 Our school system is under enough pressure as it is.
 If everyone clamours to go to the inner city schools, traffic is going to be heinous, and what’s going to happen to the rest of the schools?
 The best ones will get to pick and choose, but where will those who don’t get in go?
 How many times are families going to have to apply to schools in the hope of getting their kids in somewhere?